 5. Marketing/Finding a Tenant - you will need to decide whether you require your agent to simply market your property and find a Tenant or whether you would prefer to engage the services of their Managing Agents.

-Whether you chose to opt for a Managing Agent or not, Bond Estates as your Letting Agent will firstly provide colour property details and a rental valuation which will be based on the popularity of the area, proximity to transport, rental price of similar property handled and decorative condition to name but a few.
+Whether you chose to opt for a Managing Agent or not, Bonds of Essex as your Letting Agent will firstly provide colour property details and a rental valuation which will be based on the popularity of the area, proximity to transport, rental price of similar property handled and decorative condition to name but a few.

 It is important to price your rent fairly but realistically in order to attract the most suitable Tenant.